rnair3/Computer-Vision/README.md

 Lowes has provided us with their catalog images and their corresponding names based on their online catalog.
 This dataset could be used as the search dataset for input into a SIFT-like similarity detector.
 An index could be created based on similarity that would match an extracted image with its corresponding product.

-##Running YOLO:
+## Running YOLO:
-#Requirements:
+# Requirements:
--CMake >= 3.8
+- CMake >= 3.8
--CUDA >= 10.0
+- CUDA >= 10.0
--OpenCV >= 2.4
+- OpenCV >= 2.4
--cuDNN >= 7.0 for CUDA 10.0
+- cuDNN >= 7.0 for CUDA 10.0
--GPU with CC >= 3.0
+- GPU with CC >= 3.0
 (For more info: https://github.com/AlexeyAB/darknet)

 #Steps to execute YOLO:
--Open command prompt
+- Open command prompt
--Go to execution->darknet->x64
+- Go to execution->darknet->x64
--Run command: darknet.exe detector test data/obj.data yolov3-tiny_obj.cfg yolov3-tiny_obj_last.weights
+- Run command: darknet.exe detector test data/obj.data yolov3-tiny_obj.cfg yolov3-tiny_obj_last.weights
--You can select any image file in data folder to try out YOLO -Open command prompt
+- You can select any image file in data/obj folder to try out YOLO